 Concerns have been raised about potential negative impacts on the St. John's Ecclesiastical District National Historic Site designation.
-There was an assertion that the Cathedral Parish Hall is itself a national historic site; Parks Canada have confirmed that this is not so.
-There was an appeal to not allow the development of the proposed apartment building, as it could jeopardize the work of a group of volunteers who seek to nominate the Ecclesiastical District as a World Heritage Site with UNESCO.
+There was a plea to not allow the development of the proposed Apartment Building, as it could jeopardize the work of a group of volunteers who seek to nominate the Ecclesiastical District as a World Heritage Site with UNESCO.
 This is a laudable goal; information from Parks Canada does not affirm that level of jeopardy to a potential future UNESCO designation.
+Heritage NL, an arms-length provincial agency, cooperated with the developer in some of the public consultations but did not provide commentary on the revised design.
+Heritage NL are sometimes contacted as part of the provincial review process and may provide comments at that time.